This section discusses tasks that you should perform after installing MySQL:

 Assign passwords to any initial accounts in the grant tables, if that was not already done during data directory initialization.
 Passwords prevent unauthorized access to the MySQL server.
 You may also wish to restrict access to test databases.
 For instructions, see Section 2.10.4, “Securing the Initial MySQL Accounts”.

 Optionally, arrange for the server to start and stop automatically when your system starts and stops.
 For instructions, see Section 2.10.5, “Starting and Stopping MySQL Automatically”.

-Optionally, you can create time zone tables to enable recognition of named time zones.
-For instructions, see Section 4.4.6, “mysql_tzinfo_to_sql — Load the Time Zone Tables”.
+Optionally, populate time zone tables to enable recognition of named time zones.
+For instructions, see Section 5.1.13, “MySQL Server Time Zone Support”.

 When you are ready to create additional user accounts, you can find information on the MySQL access control system and account management in Section 6.2, “Access Control and Account Management”.